marcelotokarnia/django-news/README.md

 #### Populate Database

-Now is database is migrated, you will need to populate it:
+Now your database is migrated, you will need to populate it:

 `python manage.py populate_db`

-Don't worry about duplicates, this command will only update your entities in case your database already have some or all the data the script is supposed to use to populate it.
+Don't worry about duplicates, this command will only update your entities in case your database already have some (or all) the data the script is supposed to populate.

 #### Raise your Django local server